Ivndjss/CCS112-Final-Module/README.md

     window.mainloop()

-### 3) Create a dialog box with a 400x200 dimension, button to print label “Laguna
+### 3) Create a dialog box with a 400x200 dimension, button to print label “University of Cabuyao” when clicked.
-University” when clicked.
 Follow other options e.g. color

 Import the tkinter module for GUI creation